Delayed Stochastic Algorithms for Distributed Weakly Convex Optimization: Abstract

 \section{Abstract}

 This paper studies delayed stochastic algorithms for weakly convex optimization in a distributed network with workers connected to a master node.
-More specifically, we consider a structured stochastic weakly convex objective function which is the composition of a convex function and a smooth nonconvex function.
-Recently, Xu et al. 2022 showed that an inertial stochastic subgradient method converges at a rate of $\mathcal{O}(\tau/\sqrt{K})$, which suffers a significant penalty from the maximum information delay $\tau$.
-To alleviate this issue, we propose a new delayed stochastic prox-linear ($\texttt{DSPL}$) method in which the master performs the proximal update of the parameters and the workers only need to linearly approximate the inner smooth function.
-Somewhat surprisingly, we show that the delays only affect the high order term in the complexity rate and hence, are negligible after a certain number of $\texttt{DSPL}$ iterations.
-Moreover, to further improve the empirical performance, we propose a delayed extrapolated prox-linear ($\texttt{DSEPL}$) method which employs Polyak-type momentum to speed up the algorithm convergence.
-Building on the tools for analyzing $\texttt{DSPL}$, we also develop an improved analysis of the delayed stochastic subgradient method ($\texttt{DSGD}$).
-In particular, for general weakly convex problems, we show that convergence of $\texttt{DSGD}$ only depends on the expected delay.
+Recently, Xu~et~al.~2022 showed that an inertial stochastic subgradient method converges at a rate of $\mathcal{O}(\tau_{\text{max}}/\sqrt{K})$ which depends on the maximum information delay $\tau_{\text{max}}$.
+In this work, we show that the delayed stochastic subgradient method ($\texttt{DSGD}$) obtains a tighter convergence rate which depends on the expected delay $\bar{\tau}$.
+Furthermore, for an important class of composition weakly convex problems, we develop a new delayed stochastic prox-linear ($\texttt{DSPL}$) method in which the delays only affect the high-order term in the complexity rate and hence, are negligible after a certain number of $\texttt{DSPL}$ iterations.
+In addition, we demonstrate the robustness of our proposed algorithms against arbitrary delays.
+By incorporating a simple safeguarding step in both methods, we achieve convergence rates that depend solely on the number of workers, eliminating the effect of the delay.
+Our numerical experiments further confirm the empirical superiority of our proposed methods.